Stanford computer engineer, designer, entrepreneur

-An accomplished architectural designer, David has designed numerous education, healthcare, and commercial projects while working at international architecture firms in Los Angeles and San Francisco.
+An accomplished architectural designer at Gensler, David has designed numerous education, healthcare, and commercial projects while working at international architecture firms in Los Angeles and San Francisco.
 One of these projects is Stanford's high-tech, medical education building, the Li Ka Shing Center for Learning and Knowledge.
 Associate member of the American Institute of Architects, he has taught design at the Southern California Institute of Architecture.

 Derivative of this design thinking, his technology work includes product/UI/UX design, web development, and soon-to-come web applications.
 His computer engineering accomplishments include super computer design and programming at Caltech's NASA-Jet Propulsion Laboratory; microprocessor programming with the Stanford Electrical Engineering department; A/D control system design with NASA-Stanford Gravity Probe B; and voice-recognition algorithm programming at AT&T Bell Laboratories.